ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 Not every equation of state provides a global representation of the phase space of a system (for example, activity coefficient models only consider the liquid phase).
 In these cases, we need to combine various models together to obtain the 'full' representation.
 `CompositeModels` allows users to mix-and-match all of our available models.
-In the most general case, five models must be specified:

 ```julia
 struct CompositeModel{𝕃,𝕊} <: EoSModel